idandrori555/Online-Edu-Java-Compiler/README.md

 - 🔄 Hot reloading in development
 - 🔒 TypeScript for type safety
 - 🐳 Docker support for easy deployment
-- 📦 Modern JavaScript features
+- 📦 Native TypeScript/JavaScript runtime with Deno
+- 🔐 Secure by default with explicit permissions

 ### 📫 Support